The Wines of Portugal (Organized by Region)

 Douro

 Port is the most famous and copied wine from Portugal, and it’s produced in the Douro Valley.
-The hills along the Douro River have been worked by hand into terraced stairsteps since the time of Jesus.
-It’s so impressive that the entire region is a UNESCO world heritage site.
+Steep Douro River hillsides have been carefully terraced by hand for centuries, a testament to the region’s ancient viticultural heritage.

 Wines

-- Port: Fortified sweet wines.
-Specifically, LBV (Late Bottled Vintage) Port, Tawny Port, and Vintage Port wines, which are the best and made by blending “port grapes” which include Touriga Franca, Touriga Nacional, Tinta Roriz (Tempranillo), Tinta Barroca, and Tinto Cão among many others.
+• Port: Fortified sweet wines.
+Specifically, LBV (Late Bottled Vintage) Port, Tawny Port, and Vintage Port wines, which are the best and made by blending “port grapes” that include Touriga Franca, Touriga Nacional, Tinta Roriz (Tempranillo), Tinta Barroca, and Tinto Cão, among many others.
 Find out more about Port wine.

-- White and Pink Port: Beyond red port, there are also port wines made with the rare white wine varieties in the region.
-Rosé port is relatively new, and both of these wines are awesome to use in light-alcohol summer cocktails such as the Porto classic: White Port and Tonic
+• White and Pink Port: Beyond red port, there is also white port (produced from traditional white grapes), which is standard, while rosé port is a relatively recent addition.
+Both of these wines are awesome to use in light-alcohol summer cocktails such as the Porto classic: White Port and Tonic

-- Tinto Douro: Full-bodied red wines.
-The same red grapes of port wine happen to make outstanding, full-bodied, tannic, age-worthy red wines.
-You can find them affordably priced for around $10–12 a bottle or, if you’re a collector, start looking into wine ratings and expect to spend about $50 for something world-class.
+• Tinto Douro: Full-bodied reds use the same grapes as Port, yielding tannic, age-worthy wines.
+You can find them affordably priced for around $10–15 a bottle or, if you’re a collector, start looking into wine ratings and expect to spend about $50 for something world-class.

-- Douro Branco: Light-bodied white wines.
+• Douro Branco: Light-bodied white wines.
 Douro Branco wines are crisp and minerally with minimal fruity flavors, subtle flinty notes, salinity, and high acidity.
-Douro white wines are a little harder to find and include the white port varieties of Rabigato, Viosinho, Gouveio, and Folgazão (etc.)
+Douro white wines are a little harder to find and include the white port varieties of Rabigato, Viosinho, Gouveio, and Folgazão, among others.

 Terras de Cister (Távora e Varosa)